ucfacmw/ucfacmw.org/content/authors/nafisa-chowdhury/_index.md

 - name: University of Central Florida

 # Short bio (displayed in user profile at end of posts)
-bio: I'm a Junior majoring in Information Technology.
+bio:

+# Add more/change interests if you'd like
 interests:
-- Watching Indian Movies
-- Creating New Designs
+- Human computer interaction
+- Project management
+- Going for walks on the beach
+- Politics/International affairs

 # Replace with proper information
 education:
    courses:
-  - course: Bacholors in Science in Information Technology
+   - course: BS in Information Technology
      institution: University of Central Florida
-    year: 2022
+     year: 2023
-  - course: Minor in Secure Computing and Networks
+   - course: Minor in Cognitive Science
      institution: University of Central Florida
-    year: 2022
+     year: 2023

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "#contact" for contact widget.

 # ============== README ===========================